top of page

 URSA MAJOR HOLIDAY BALL

-FORMAL DANCE EVENT
+FORMAL DANCE EVENT (18+)

-SATURDAY, DECEMBER 7TH, 8 PM - 10:30 PM
+SATURDAY, DECEMBER 13TH, 8 PM–10:30 PM

-Not sure how to dance or need a brush up on your moves?
+Not sure how to dance or need to brush up on your moves?
 We are hosting dance lessons on Saturday afternoon, from 2 PM to 6 PM!
 To find out more, scroll down to the Dance Lessons section at the bottom of the page.

 BALL SCHEDULE